kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 290**

-Back to business, the Americans formed a formidable fortress around the remote gate, not as great as our of course.
-They lacked the logistics to supporting gattling turrets.
+Back to business, the Americans formed a formidable fortress around the remote gate, not as great as Atlas of course.
+They lacked the logistics to support gatling turrets.

-They're very cautious about letting any Grimm slipping through.
+They're very cautious about letting any Grimm slipping through at least, or a potential invasion from Atlas.

 **Year 3, Day 291**